 Make sure all doors and windows leading to the pool are locked and alarmed.

 Don’t let our children be another statistic.
 Help pass the SYLAS ALEXANDER GATLYN ACT to prevent more drowning tragedies in children.
-Legislation and awareness can close the gaps our babies needs to be protected in their own homes and providing more awareness around pool safety, drowning prevention and responsibilities of pool ownership.
+Legislation and awareness can close the gaps our babies needs to be protected in their own homes.

-SB 960The Sylas Alexander Gatlyn Act requires an approved pool safety barrier to be used in a residence that has a young child residing at the residence when the pool is not being used or cleaned.
+SB 1826The Sylas Alexander Gatlyn Act requires a swimming pool at a residence that has a child younger than 5 years of age residing at the residence must have a physical barrier that meets the requirements of this section in place any time the child is present at the residence and the pool is not being used or cleaned.